-It is because of California’s fiery belly that an environment for manzanitas exists and the design and look of the manzanita seem to acknowledge this fiery DNA.
+It is because of California’s fiery belly that an environment for manzanitas exists and the design and look of the manzanita seem to acknowledge this infernal DNA.
 Manzanitas are famous for their ruddy suppleness.
-Their supple, burgundy-red branches wave away from the main bole of the plant to make branch formations that, because of their color, could easily be understood as flames emanating from a fire.
+Their burgundy-red branches wave away from the truck in formations that look like flames emanating from a fire.
 Manzanita treasures its beauty and ensures that no one can take advantage of it by means of losing its vivid color and smooth skin when the plant dies.
-The red branches become rough and as grey as fire ash.
+The red branches roughen and turn as grey as fire ash.
 Acquisitive hoarders looking to collect beautiful objects from nature must look elsewhere for their trophies.
 “People used to cut manzanitas down to make furniture,” my dad told me on one of our walks in the Santa Ana mountains, probably in response to my own covetous response to the plant (I would have been about seven or eight when we had this conversation.)
 “But they learned the hard way that it wasn’t suitable.”
 I looked at manzanitas ever after, knowing that to maintain their beauty, they must be left alone.
 It’s interesting how the mundane gets transformed into the magical.
 I glanced at a plant once as a child and my father’s words made it into something visible but unobtainable, untouchable.

 Fire destroys most manzanitas.
 (Those with burls can re-sprout, but most manzanitas don’t have burls.)
 But fire breaks seed dormancy, and allows the native seedbanks, California’s landscape-in-waiting, often buried under invasives, to re-establish plant communities.
 Fire may make seventy-five year old manzanitas rare for a year or so, but ideally, the grove will reemerge as seedlings after a fire, often in greater numbers than before.
 But this re-growth depends on time.
 The interval between fires must be long enough for the seedlings to grow.
 Californian’s who care about the native landscape will often nod their heads knowingly when fire is mentioned and talk about fire’s role in creating the conditions necessary for the California’s floristic province to thrive in.
 But for that to happen and for the old-growth manzanita groves to thrive, fire must be, if not exactly rare, certainly not everyday, (or every week, or every month.)
 The question facing us might not be can we contain fire, but more can we manage time?